 6. Transplant Pepper Seedlings

 Transplanting (potting up) is when you transfer your seedling to a bigger pot so the root system has enough room to keep growing.
 Pepper seedlings are ready for transplanting when they are at least 2 inches tall and have about four leaves.
-You can transplant pepper seedlings in 3 to 4-inch containers filled with potting mix while they’re growing indoors.

 grow tips

 If your seedling wilts after the move, it’s likely going into transplant shock because the roots aren’t getting enough air.
-Carefully remove the plant, create a deeper and wider space in the pot and then gently transfer your plant back.
+Carefully remove the plant, create a deeper and wider space in the pot, and then gently transfer your plant back.
 Watch your seedling for another ½ hour to make sure it’s no longer showing signs of stress.

 7. Pinch Off Pepper Flowers

 Pinching pepper plants — specifically the flower buds and flowers — prunes them to grow stronger roots and produce more chilies.
 To pinch, hold the pepper flower between two fingers and nip it off.
-Pinch your plants while they’re indoors and stop after they’ve been in their outdoor containers for at least three weeks.

 8. Harden Off Plants